wcushen/blog/content/post/2022-04-skupper-deep-dive.md

 $ skupper init --site-name north
 Skupper is now installed in namespace 'north'.
 Use 'skupper status' to get more information.

+$ skupper status
+Skupper is enabled for namespace "north" in interior mode.
+It is connected to 1 other site.
+It has 1 exposed service.
+The site console url is:  https://skupper-north.apps.cluster-one.example.com The credentials for internal console-auth mode are held in secret: 'skupper-console-users'

 $ oc get pod
 NAME                                          READY   STATUS    RESTARTS   AGE skupper-router-555dcb8f4d-5g24z               2/2     Running   0          6s